p-funk/fegis/docs/archetype-design.md

 ❌ Overlapping mode purposes with minimal differentiation
 ❌ Multi-word facet values (must be single words only)
 ❌ Vague facet values that don't create a clear spectrum
-❌ Priming that references "archetypes" instead of speaking directly to the LLM
+❌ Priming that doesn't inform the LLM about the tools available or how to intuitively use them ❌ Mode descriptions that don't begin with "Use this tool to..."
-❌ Mode descriptions that don't begin with "Use this tool to..."
+❌ Using `default: null` with `required: false` (redundant and can cause issues)

 ## How FEGIS Uses Your Archetype